Juan Brèthes

-Juan (Jean) Brèthes, also known as Frère Judulien Marie or Juan Brethes (24 February 1871 in Saint-Sever, Landes – 2 July 1928 in Buenos Aires) was an Argentine scientist, naturalist, entomologist, ornithologist, zoologist and geologist.
+Juan (Jean) Brèthes, also known as Frère Judulien Marie (24 February 1871 in Saint-Sever, Landes – 2 July 1928 in Buenos Aires) was an Argentine scientist, naturalist, entomologist, ornithologist, zoologist and geologist.
 He was the first entomologist of the National Museum, today known as the Argentine Museum of Natural Sciences.
-He was a close collaborator of Florentino Ameghino, and translated several of his works into French.
-Thanks to his intense activity, he systematized a large number of Latin American insect species.
-He was a precursor in the fight against agricultural pests at a time when insecticides had not been developed to combat them.
+He was a collaborator of Florentino Ameghino, and translated several of his works into French.
+He systematized a number of Latin American insect species.
+He contributed to agricultural pest management before the development of modern insecticides.

 His arrival in Buenos Aires

-Juan Brèthes was born on February 24, 1871, in Saint Sever sur l'Adour (Landes) in southwestern France.
-Third son of a humble family, his parents were Jean Brèthes and Claire Tauzin.

-In a semirural environment, his father worked as a planter, and from his childhood he became familiar with the insects that caused the gills of the wood.
+Juan Brèthes was born on February 24, 1871 in Saint Sever sur l'Adour (Landes) in southwestern France, to Jean Brèthes and Claire Tauzin.
+He was their third son.
+His father worked as a planter, and from his childhood he became familiar with the insects that caused the gills of the wood.